The Lickerish Quartet

-The Lickerish Quartet (Italian: Esotika Erotika Psicotika) is a 1970 erotic drama film produced and directed by Radley Metzger.
-It was filmed in Italian and later dubbed into English.
-The film was written by Metzger and Michael DeForrest.
+The Lickerish Quartet (Italian: Esotika Erotika Psicotika; also known as The Licorice Quartet, Erotic Quartet and Sex Quartet) is a 1970 erotic drama film produced and directed by Radley Metzger and starring Silvana Venturelli, Frank Wolff, Erika Remberg and Paolo Turco.
+It was written by Metzger and Michael DeForrest.

 Plot

-In their castle, a wealthy couple (Frank Wolff and Erika Remberg) watch an erotic movie with their adult son, played by Paolo Turco.
-Later that evening, at a local carnival, they spot a woman (Silvana Venturelli) who appears to be one of the performers in the film, and decide to take her home with them.
+In their castle, a wealthy couple watch an erotic movie with their adult son.
+Later that evening, at a local carnival, they spot a woman who appears to be one of the performers in the film, and decide to take her home with them.
 Although a subsequent viewing of the film calls the woman's identity into question, their house guest quickly succeeds in seducing the various members of the family, resulting in the revelation of certain facts, fears and desires.